UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ^1 item-level streaming access restrictions ("Open", "Campus", or "Closed") are determined by the curatorial unit.
 Access restrictions are ideally determined during intake or acquisition.
 Processing Archivists may need to correspond with the curatorial unit to gather additional item-level restrictions.

 ^2 what the heck in a container type?
 It's an EAD element.
 And what is an EAD element?
-Read more on the Library of Congress' EAD webpage, [https://www.loc.gov/ead/tglib/elements/container.html](https://www.loc.gov/ead/tglib/elements/container.html)
+Read more on the [Library of Congress' EAD webpage](https://www.loc.gov/ead/tglib/elements/container.html)

+^3 still confused about the differences of EAD and XML?
+I was at first too.
+Read more on EAD and XML on the [Society of American Archivists' FAQ page](https://www2.archivists.org/groups/encoded-archival-standards-section/frequently-asked-questions-about-ead-and-ead3)